Tuesday, June 2, 2026

 The recommendation depends on your rating and how you like to study.

 Under 1400 Elo, budget matters most.
-Start with the ChessAtlas free tier (200 variations, FSRS, Deviation Finder) or Lucas Chess if you want a fully local free option.
+Start with the ChessAtlas free tier (200 variations, FSRS) or Lucas Chess if you want a fully local free option.
 Opening Trainer is a useful drill supplement before rated games.

 1400 to 1800 Elo, you want the feedback loop.
-ChessAtlas Premium at $9.99/month (or $6.99/month billed annually) if you play regularly online.
+ChessAtlas Plus at $6.99/month ($4.99/month billed annually) if you play regularly online, game import and deviation detection unlock at this tier.
 Chessable if you prefer buying structured GM courses and do not mind the per-course pricing.
 See ChessAtlas vs Lichess for openings for a free-focused alternative.

 1800 to 2200 Elo, preparation depth matters.
-ChessAtlas Premium for daily drilling and deviation fixes, combined with Chessable for structured GM content, is the strongest hybrid.
+ChessAtlas Premium at $9.99/month ($6.99/month billed annually) for daily drilling and deviation fixes, combined with Chessable for structured GM content, is the strongest hybrid.
 Add ChessBase if you compete seriously and need database research.
-Our full repertoire tools roundup covers the broader market.

 2200+ Elo, you need real database work.
 ChessBase for research, plus a trainer of your choice for drilling.
 At this level the hybrid is not optional.